The Library can help create online reading lists for you

 Most modules have a reading list of resources that students need to read, use or watch to support their learning.
 Online reading lists provide clickable links to these resources.
 This improves the student experience and encourages engagement by making it quicker and easier to access what they need.
 We use Talis Aspire software to produce online reading lists.

 (Note: this video is aimed at students, but it does showcase most of the cool features of online reading lists)

 All sorts of resources can go on a reading list!
-Any physical resources the Library owns, electronic resources that the Library subscribes to, or things that are freely available online.
+Any physical resources that the Library owns, electronic resources that the Library subscribes to, or resources that are freely available online.

 We recommend that reading lists are specific to the topics being taught, provide clear guidance on what students need to do with the items, and aren't so long as to overwhelm them.

-Academics send their reading lists to the Library in text format, then the Library team create the online reading list in Talis Aspire and add the link to the reading list to the Moodle page.
+Academics send their reading lists to the Library in text format, then the Library team create the online reading list in Talis Aspire and put a link to the online reading list on the Moodle page.